ragavansellamuthu/ragavansellamuthu/README.md

 ## Interests 🤝

-- Excited to work on creative projects.
+- Passionate about learning and exploring new technologies.
-- Open to freelance roles
+- Open to engaging in technical discussions and knowledge sharing.
-- Keen to stay updated with the latest advancements and best practices in the field.
+- Interested in creating tech-related content and videos.

 ## Contact 📫
 Feel free to reach out to me via :